tmykhalevych/simple-tcp-chat/README.md

 ## Usage

-1. Client at startup should setup its name and server password.
-When client joins server, message with client name is broadcasted:
+1. Client at startup should set up its name and server password.
+When the client joins the server, a message with client name is broadcasted:
 ```sh
 Please enter your nickname: taras
 Please enter the room password: 1234
 [ROOM] New participant joined the room.
 Welcome @taras
 ```

-2. Client is able to send public messages - just type and press enter button, also client can send private message to other user - the template is: `@user_name private_message`:
+2. Client is able to send public messages - just type and press enter button, also a client can send a private message to another user - the template is: `@user_name private_message`:
 ```sh
 [ROOM] New participant joined the room.
 Welcome @vlad
 [vlad] heey